JCNapier/sweater_weather/README.md

 To properly run the test suite you will need to run the following commands in terminal:

-1. Navigate to both API websites, and request a new API key for each of the APIs so you can properly access the data.
+1. Navigate to all three API websites, and request a new API key for each of the APIs so you can properly access the data.
 2. Once you have the and API key for each necesssary API, navigate to the ```/config/application.yml``` file.
 The path is ```/config/application.yml```
 3. If you do not see an ```/config/application.yml``` file run the command ```shell bundle exec figaro install``` In the terminal.
 The ```/config/application.yml``` should appear.
 4. Add your API keys in this format at the bottom of the ```ruby/config/application.yml``` file: